kuzzleio/documentation-old/src/sdk-reference/kuzzle/get-all-statistics.md

     "timestamp": "1453110643308" }]
 ```

-Kuzzle Backend monitors active connections, and ongoing/completed/failed requests.
+Kuzzle monitors active connections, and ongoing/completed/failed requests.
-This method returns all available statistics from Kuzzle Backend.
+This method returns all available statistics from Kuzzle.

 ---